SreevaatsavB/IOT_supplychain/README.md

 Utilized MEstimateEncoder for categorical encoding of 'sku-id' and 'store-id.'
 Trained and tuned Random Forest and LightGBM Regressors to achieve accurate sales forecasts.

+# Main File:
+SupplyChainAssignment.ipynb is the main file which contains the code we wrote for this assignment.

 # Final Prediction:
-File is named as "sales_forecast_submission.csv" which contains the final outputs we got.
+"sales_forecast_submission.csv" is the output prediction file which contains the final outputs we got.